Castle Hill convict rebellion: Commemoration

 The bicentenary of the rebellion was commemorated in 2004, with a variety of events.
 The re-enactment in 2004 was significant in that exact numbers were recruited to form the rebels, the militia and the military.
-The event was held in close proximity to the original site on a similar landscape.
+The event was held near the original site on a similar landscape.
 The re-enactment was recorded by the ABC.

-In addition, the battle has been depicted on screen.
+The battle has been depicted on screen.
 An Australian 1978 TV series, Against the Wind, included a dramatization over two episodes of the build-up to and ultimate defeat of the rebellion.
 A monument commemorating the battle was erected at Castlebrook Memorial Park, on Windsor Road, Rouse Hill.
-It was dedicated on 5 March 1988.
+It was dedicated in March 1988.

+It was also dramatised in the radio play Castle Hill.